tomasklaen/uosc/README.md

 Use `#` instead of a key if you don't necessarily want to bind a key to a command, but still want it in the menu.

-If multiple menu items with the same command are defined, **uosc** will concatenate them into one item and just display all available shortcuts as that items' hint, while using the title of the first item that added the command to the menu.
+If multiple menu items with the same command are defined, **uosc** will concatenate them into one item and just display all available shortcuts as that items' hint, while using the title of the first defined item.

-Menu items are displayed in the order they were defined in `input.conf` file.
+Menu items are displayed in the order they are defined in `input.conf` file.

 #### Examples